DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

 where downloading 50GB or 500GB worth of build artifacts is not practical for every CI build or developer workspace.

-With this solution we are able to optimze our utilization of CPU, storage space, and network bandwidth all in one shot.
+With this solution we are able to optimize our utilization of CPU, storage space, and network bandwidth all in one shot.
 Not only are we saving the time to drag package artifacts across our network, we're also saving duplicated storage on the build side when the same package versions are used across multiple SCM workspaces and branches.

-When we're supporting multiple compiler configurations (such as optimized, debug, coverage, and the various santizer options) across multiple branches, the storage space required for very large projects can be quite siginificant.
+When we're supporting multiple compiler configurations (such as optimized, debug, coverage, and the various sanitizer options) across multiple branches, the storage space required for very large projects can be quite significant.

 The cost of this solution is in storage architecture.
 In order to maximize the value we'll need to design our storage infrastructure specifically around this solution.
 We'll either need to centralize all CI and developer workspaces onto the same storage cluster, or set aside local storage on each build host specifically for build cache use.
+Or some structured compromise in between..

 Sharing this cache across multiple users is certainly practical and can be very effective with this solution.
 It brings its own complications such